jackSeigerman/Comp-241-Notes/src/scratch.md

 shape on how the nodes are connected like a circle you can have special pointers/ refrences to keep around to acess the list

+Nodes have two peices of information, data and a pointer to the next element in the list.

+      Node n1 = new Node();
+      Node n2 = new Node();
+      Node n3 = new Node();
+      Node n4 = new Node();

+      n1.data = 5;
+      n2.data = 3;
+      n3.data = 4:
+      n4.data = 1;

+      n1.next = n2;
+      n2.next = n3;
+      n3.next = n4;
+      n4.next = null:
+      head = n1;

+a list is empty when the head is null.

+iterating through linked list.

+      Node Curr = head;
+      while(Curr != null)
+      {
+         System.out.println(Curr.data)
+         Curr=Curr.next;
+      }

+Traversals are going through a linked list one node at a time.
+1. forward direction
+2. Node curr = whatever you want to start with and usually its the head
+3. while (stopping condition) usually this is curr != null
+4. usually process the node or print the data
+5. curr = curr.next;

+thats using one pointer: curr

+this is a two pointer traversal

+      Node Curr = head;
+      Node Prev = null;

+      while (Curr != null)
+      {
+         //process curr data
+         Previous = Curr;
+         Curr = Curr.next;
+      }

+Inserting into a linked list
+(pusocode)

+      Node newNode = new Node()
+      newNode.data = whatever
+      newNode.next = Curr.next
+      Curr.next=newNode;

+if curr = null this wont work (like if the list is empty)

+if yiou insert at the beggining of a linked list you have a special case where you have to change head

+newNode.next = curr

+Head= newNode

+prev .next = curr.next

+with inserts and deletes, most of the time traversing  costs O(1)

+* ifyou have a singly linked list with a head pointer and insert at the beggining O(1)
+* if you insert at the end O(n)
+* deleting at the beggining O(1)
+* deleteing at the end O(n)
+* singly linked list with head and a tail pointer always O(1) except for deleting the end wich is O(n)